What You’ll Learn 💾

 Runs the script.

-After you click the Export button and this process runs, you will see your final report on the screen, and just need to click print to complete your report.
+After you click the Export button and the process runs, your final report will appear on the screen.
+From there, you simply need to click Print to complete your report.

-This is the power of "hot script" ActiveX data exporting to either MS Excel or FlexPro.
+This demonstrates the power of “hot script” ActiveX data exporting to either MS Excel or FlexPro.

 Typical FlexPro screen